dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Two output fasta files are written to the specified output directory: one containing only records with valid taxon names, and one containing records with invalid taxon names.
 Two log files are written which contain lists of the valid (*Matched_Taxon_Names.log*) and invalid taxon names (*Unmatched_Taxon_Names.log*) found across all records.
 The *Unmatched_Taxon_Names.log* file can be used to create the file needed to relabel taxa in the **Rename_Merge.py** script.

 The decision to include or exclude subspecies labels is up to the user, and can be specified using the `--no_subspecies` flag.
-For a thorough explanation of how this flag affects the analysis, please see below.
+For a thorough explanation of how taxonomy searches are conducted and how this flag affects this step (and others), please see below.

 #### Basic Usage: